aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-office-add-ins/_index.md

 title: Work with Office Add-ins in C#
 articleTitle: Work with Office Add-ins
 linktitle: Work with Office Add-ins
-description: "Aspose.Words for .NET provides various classes for working with Office Add-ins.
+description: "Aspose.Words for .NET provides various classes for working with Office Add-ins using C#.
 You can add Task Pane via web extension and customize the pane and extension properties."
 type: docs
 weight: 130
 url: /net/work-with-office-add-ins/